draptik/ansible-centos-playbooks/README.md

 # Ansible CentOS Setup with Rootless Podman

-This repository automates the setup of a CentOS Stream 10 VMs using Ansible.
+This repository automates the setup of CentOS Stream 10 VMs using Ansible.